Server Side Caching Blog

 2. rely on server-side caching (with Raidboxes)

 It is simpler and faster to use a server-side cache.
-Hosters that specialize in WordPress have already integrated caching into their managed WordPress hosting.
+Hosters that specialise in WordPress have already integrated caching into their managed WordPress hosting.
 Raidboxes also offers this service.
-This means that your WordPress website has its own powerful cache on board right from the start.
+This means that your WordPress website has its own high-performance cache on board right from the start.

-You can clear the cache at any time via your dashboard and configure it in your Box settings.
+You can clear the cache at any time via your dashboard and configure it in the settings of your Box.
 No more plugins need to be installed and configured.
-The caching is directly adapted to WordPress or WooCommerce and is continuously maintained and optimized.
+The caching is directly adapted to WordPress or WooCommerce and is continuously maintained and optimised.

 • You can define exceptions at any time using caching rules.
-We also support you with predefined rules, for example for the WooCommerce shopping cart.
+We also support you with predefined rules, for example for the WooCommerce shopping basket.

 • The rules can be extended as required using regular expressions (regex).
 You can also ignore No-Cache or Set-Cookie headers (optional).